xlaurahu/CorrDiffSCIL/README.md

 Create an account [HERE](https://ngc.nvidia.com/signin).

-After your account is setup, click on your profile on the top right corner, then go to `Setup`.
+After your account is setup, click on your profile on the top right corner, then go to `Account Settings`.
-Once you are in the `Setup` section, find `API Keys` and click on Generate API Key.
+Once you are in the `Account Settings` section, scroll down to find `API Keys` and click on Generate API Key.

 In the API Keys section, you can see all the personal keys you have created.
-Click on `Generate Personal Key` and add key detials.
+Click on `Generate Personal Key` and add key details.
 Make sure you select all the services under Key Permission before it is generated.

 Copy and paste the key that only you have access to.
-NGC does not save your key values for you, if you ever lose your key, you can always generate a new API Key.
+NGC does not save your key values for you; if you ever lose your key, you can always generate a new API Key.

 >[!CAUTION]
 >Your personal key should be kept private at all times.